samridhharshit/Report-generator/README.md

 Steps for getting started:

-1)copy the URL from the button on the right side named "clone or download"
+1)copy the URL from the top on the right side named "clone or download"

 2)redirect the terminal to the directory where you want to run the application